 Treadmill belt lubrication: it’s so important.

 Lubricating your treadmill is one of the most important things you can do to prolong the life of your treadmill belt and deck.
 Most home treadmills use liquid silicone for lubrication which you can apply yourself within moments.
-If you’d like to have some treadmill lubricant sent to your door just send an e-mail for details.
+If you’d like to have some treadmill lubricant sent to your door simply buy treadmill lubricant online .
 Or if you’d rather us just service your treadmill give us a call on +64-9-836-0910.
 For those of you that would like to know why you need to lubricate your treadmill, I’ve dedicated a page to help you look after your treadmill.
-If you’d rather watch a video check out my youtube video on how to lubricate your treadmill belt
+If you’d rather watch a video check out my youtube video on how to lubricate your treadmill belt.
+Click the link for more treadmill servicing tips.

 Why should I lubricate my treadmill?